egr-401-402-capstone-2020-21/ItsClassified-Blog/index.md

 # Blog Entries

+## Week of 2/9/21 - 2/15/21
+This week, the team set out the compete the following tasks

+- Updating the Current State of the AI Implementation
+- Update and Add onto the UI
+- Research on Classifications and US Street Sign Discrepancies

 ## Week of 2/2/21 - 2/8/21 (Week 2)
 This week, the team set out to complete the following tasks